-"While in reality . . . ?"
+'While in reality . . . ?'

 He wanted to hear Kurtz say it, but he should have known better.
 There were no bugs here (except, maybe, for the ones hiding between Kurtz's ears), but the boss's caution was ingrained.
-He raised one hand, made a gun of his thumb and forefinger, and dropped his thumb three times.
-His eyes never left Owen's as he did this.
-Crocodile's eyes, Owen thought.
+He raised one hand, made a gun of his are just civilians.
+If you need to burn em, they go up pretty easy.